CodeVision/middy-extended-validator/README.md

 Adds:
 - Extended validation error messages (with details)
-- Allow mounting a json schema file under a `body` root property.
-This allow using the json schema file to server as schema for the actual request not just the request as received in a lambda function.
+- Allow mounting a JSON schema file under a `body` root property.
+This allow using the JSON schema file to server as schema for the actual request not just the request as received in a lambda function.

 ## Getting Started